To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 For more information, see the following:

 When you create IAM policies, follow the standard security advice of granting least privilege—that is, granting only the permissions required to perform a task.
 Determine what users need to do and then craft policies for them that let the users perform only those tasks.
-Similarly, create policies for individual resources (such as Amazon S3 buckets) that identify precisely who is allowed to access the resource, and allow only the minimal permissions for those users.
-For example, perhaps developers should be allowed to write to an Amazon S3 bucket, but testers only need to read from it.

 It's more secure to start with a minimum set of permissions and grant additional permissions as necessary, rather than starting with permissions that are too lenient and then trying to tighten them later.